Student Records Procedures & Privacy

 - The right to file with the U.S. Department of Education a complaint concerning alleged failures by Sul Ross State University to comply with the requirements of FERPA.

 - The right to obtain a copy of the Sul Ross State University's Student Records Policy.
-A copy of the policy is available at the Office of the Registrar, Briscoe Administration Building, Room 202.
-For information regarding the Student Records Policy, please contact the Office of the Registrar at (432) 837-8713.
+A copy of the policy is available at the The Center for Enrollment Services, Lawrence Hall, Room 213.
+For information regarding the Student Records Policy, please contact the Office of the Registrar at (432) 837-8049.

 Sul Ross State University maintains various records concerning students to document their academic progress as well as to counsel effectively with them.
 In order that the students' rights to privacy be preserved, as well as to conform with federal law, the university has established certain procedures to govern the handling of student records.
 Federal regulations, as they relate to student records, are governed by the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment).
 Generally, this act provides that currently enrolled or former students have the right of access to their educational records and the opportunity for a hearing to challenge such records, if necessary, on the grounds that the records are inaccurate, misleading or otherwise inappropriate.